 This page provides summarised guidelines for researchers and sites of research funded by the Academy of Finland.

-The funding terms and guidelines and the changes that can be made to funding decisions are described in detail in the document Funding terms and conditions.
+The funding terms and guidelines and the changes that can be made to funding decisions are described in detail in the document Academy of Finland's funding terms and conditions (PDF).

 See the archive below for previous versions.

 The Academy of Finland pays the funding based on invoices received.
 This applies to all Academy-funded sites of research.
 We will pay the funds as one or several instalments based on the actual costs incurred.
 The site of research is responsible for submitting the payment requests, not individual researchers or research teams.
 Personal grants awarded to individual researchers may be an exception to this rule.

 The requests for payment are submitted project-by-project, i.e. by decision number, as invoices according to a specified format.
 Finnish companies or corporations with a business identity code may also submit the requests via the Academy’s online services.
 More detailed instructions on online invoices are available in the funding terms and conditions.
 Electronic invoices cannot include attachments, and we do not accept invoices sent as email attachments.